maryamasadm/AIMirror/README.md

-# MeetPersona
+# AI Mirror
 This app analyses your visual first impression for sample images that simulate a videocall situation.

 ## Online App

-The app is available at https://meetpersona.streamlit.app/
+The app is available at https://huggingface.co/spaces/miloszpaul/aimirror

 ## Local Installation